intel/intel-ipsec-mb/test/common/JSON_VECTOR_PARSER.md

 | `ind_cpa_test_schema_v1.json` | `IndCpaTest` | AES-CBC |
 | `aead_test_schema_v1.json` | `AeadTest` | AES-GCM, AES-CCM |

-### Deviations from upstream Wycheproof

-The following intentional deviations exist relative to upstream Wycheproof
-schemas:

-**1. `msgSize` in MAC test vectors (extension)**
-The `mac_test_schema_v1.json` adds an optional `msgSize` field (integer, bits) to each test vector.
-This field is absent in upstream Wycheproof and is used exclusively for bit-level MAC algorithms (e.g. CMAC-3GPP) where the `msg` hex string is zero-padded to the next byte boundary and `msgSize` carries the true bit length.
-Byte-aligned MAC vectors omit this field entirely.

 ---

 ## JSON File Format